Purvanshsingh/HawksightAI/README.md

 Contains definitions for specialized agents derived from `BaseAgent` and a helper function to build the orchestrator.
 These agents correspond to the roles defined in the HawkSightAI
-architecture: data profiling, drift and anomaly detection, compliance checking, data repair, and reporting.
+architecture:
+- Profiling agent
+- Drift/anomaly detection agent
+- Compliance agent
+- Repair agent
+- Report agent
 The `create_eagle_agent()` function constructs a sequential agent that runs these sub‑agents in order.

 ### `tools/data_tools.py`